pbloem/motive/README.md

 ### Data format

 The default data format is a text file with a list of edges: each line should contain two nonnegative integers, separated by whitespace: indicating an edge between the two nodes indicated by the given indices.
 Any lines starting with '#' are ignored.
+If there is anything after these first two integers, it is ignored as well.

 The indices are assumed to be _consecutive_, i.e. starting at zero, with no nonnegative integers unused.
 If your indices start at 100000, the parsed graph will also have (orphaned) nodes for all integers from 0 to 100000.